keithdhd/React-Excercises/README.md

 - You should have only one component (CommentCard.js) in addition to App.js
 - Use styled components in CommentCard.js
 - Use <a href="https://day.js.org/">dayjs</a> and its <a href="https://day.js.org/docs/en/plugin/relative-time">Relative Time</a> plugin to display the 'ago' text
-- The image will need to receive its source as a prop.
-Find out how to pass a tag attribute as a prop to a styled compoment <a href="https://styled-components.com/docs/faqs#when-to-use-attrs">here</a>

 ## Dynamic Search Filter

 Create a filtered search component for countries.
 Your component should fetch all the countries from the endpoint: `https://restcountries.com/v3.1/all`

 ![Filtered Countries](./images/filtered-countries.png);